brimoran/Macbook-setup/README.md

 ## LaTeX

-Using homebrew for the install as otherwise the MacTex installation of ghostscript conflicts with homebrew.
+Using homebrew for the install as otherwise the MacTex installation of ghostscript can conflict with other homebrew packages.
 (Ghostscript is useful to shrink pdf files.)

 ```brew cask install basictex```